 The old saying “you are what you eat” rings true as ever.
 Eating foods that are rich in healthy vitamins, minerals and fats can give your body the right fuel.
 There are foods that have been linked with healthier brain function.
 Foods like oily fish such as salmon, blueberries, broccoli and whole grains have been shown to help promote a healthier brain function.
 Adding these kinds of food to a balanced diet could make a difference in the long term.

 Your mental wellbeing has been linked with your physical wellbeing.
 It’s never too late to start.
 As we move into retirement it’s the perfect time to get into things like yoga, hiking, swimming and even running.
 There are plenty of benefits to this and has been shown to help prevent brain shrinkage.
 When starting an exercise regime it’s always important to check with your doctor to make sure everything is ok.

 The quality of sleep you get has a massive impact on your brain function.
 Studies have shown that sleep is vital for cognitive function (thinking skills).
 This is true whether you are young or old.
 Getting a good 7 or 8 hours of sleep a night could be beneficial for both your physical and mental health.
 If you have trouble with getting to sleep or sleeping you should consult with a doctor.

 Protect yourself with British Seniors

 These are just a few of the ways that can help you to keep your mind sharp well into your later years.
 Some of them might be new to you and you might have been doing others for years.
 Either way, it’s important to protect your mental health.
 You should enjoy your golden years with some peace of mind.
-At British Seniors, we can help you protect your loved ones if you were to pass away.
-Over 50s life insurance is a great way to help your family out with funeral costs and other end of life expenses.
+At British Seniors, we can help you protect your loved ones if you were to pass away with a range of over 50 cover, including Over 50 Life Insurance.
+For more information, call us on 0800 803 0052.